openhab/openhab-alexa/README.md

       * "PLAY", "PAUSE", "NEXT", "PREVIOUS", "REWIND", "FASTFORWARD", "STOP"
       * Defualt category: OTHER
 * Item Categories
     * Alexa has certain categories that effect how voice control and thier mobile/web UI's display or control endpoints.
 An example of this is when you create "Smart Device Groups" in the Alex app and assocaite a specific Echo or Dot to that Group (typically a room).
-When a user asks to turn the lights ON, Alexa looks for devices in that group that have the category "LIGHTS" or "SWITCH" to send the command to.
+When a user asks to turn the lights ON, Alexa looks for devices in that group that have the category "LIGHTS" to send the command to.
-    * You can overide this default value on items by adding it as a parameter to the tag ```Switch LightSwitch "Light Switch" ["Alexa.PowerController.powerState:category=OTHER"]
+    * You can overide this default value on items by adding it as a parameter to the tag, ex: ```Switch LightSwitch "Light Switch" ["Alexa.PowerController.powerState:category=OTHER"]```
     * List of Alexa categories from Amazon API docs:

 Category	| Description	| Notes